Federal Payroll Taxes: The Complete Employer Guide (2026)

 Payroll software can provide several reports on a company-wide or individual level about total salaries, deductions, or taxes paid in a specific quarter or tax year.

-Payroll software service providers can also integrate tax credits and wage thresholds to help with compliance and cost management.
+Payroll service providers can also integrate tax credits and wage thresholds to help with compliance and cost management.
 Payroll software and services should automate the preparation, filing, and paying of taxes based on where a company's workers live.
 Payroll software should offer several methods to pay employees: checks, direct deposit, or prepaid debit cards.

 If a company has employees and contractors who are paid on different schedules, a payroll solution with unlimited payroll runs for flexibility is necessary.